 What Are the Types of Orthodontic Problems?

-As mentioned before, crooked teeth, or the misalignment between your top and bottom rows of teeth, can cause more wear and tear on some teeth more than others.
-Thus, making them more prone to chipping or breaking in an accident during your daily activities.
-Orthodontists refer to these misalignments on your teeth as malocclusions.
+As mentioned before, crooked teeth, or the misalignment between your top and bottom rows of teeth, can cause more wear and tear on some teeth than others.
+Thus, making them more prone to chipping or breaking in an accident during their daily activities.
+Everett Orthodontists refer to these misalignments on your teeth as malocclusions.

 Malocclusions are more common than you may think, and sometimes they don’t require intervention.
 The more serious cases, however, do mostly require some kind of orthodontic treatment, be it regular metal braces, Invisalign, corrective surgery, or, in the more severe situations, a combination of surgery and orthodontic treatment.